JasonLocklin/Dissertation/VWM/Discussion.md

-same VWM task in the presence of distractor "non-targets", two things change: there is an increase in memory load, as patients are asked to remember more items over the delay, and some of that information must be associated, as patients must now bind colours and locations [@Wheeler2002].
+same VWM task in the presence of distractor "non-targets", two things change: there is an increase in memory load, as patients are asked to remember more items over the delay, and some of that information must be associated, as patients must now bind colours and locations in working memory across the delay interval [@Wheeler2002].
 That is, in addition to remembering more than a single colour, patients needed to remember the relative spatial arrangement of those colours in order to answer correctly.
 As a